-One person was killed and another was critically injured when two helicopters collided and crash-landed in Hammonton, New Jersey, on Sunday morning, authorities said.
+Two pilots were killed when two helicopters collided midair and crash-landed in Hammonton, New Jersey, on Sunday morning, authorities said.

 Police, fire and EMS responded, extinguishing one helicopter that was engulfed in flames.

-The Federal Aviation Administration and National Transportation Safety Board have been notified and will investigate the crash, with the NTSB leading the investigation.
+The Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) have been notified and will investigate the crash, with the NTSB leading the investigation.

-The NTSB also said its investigation will focus on three primary areas — the pilot, the aircraft and the operating environment.
-Investigators will review flight track data, air traffic control communications, aircraft maintenance records, weather and lighting conditions, pilot licensing and flight experience, a 72-hour background of the pilot, witness statements, electronic devices and any available surveillance video, including doorbell cameras.
+The NTSB also said its investigation will focus on three primary areas — the pilots, the aircraft and the operating environment.
+Investigators will review flight track data, air traffic control communications, aircraft maintenance records, weather and lighting conditions, pilot licensing and flight experience, a 72-hour backgrounds of the pilots, witness statements, electronic devices and any available surveillance video, including doorbell cameras.

 Anyone with information relevant to the investigation is asked to contact the NTSB at witness@ntsb.gov.